tyrneh/options-implied-probability/README.md

 **Corporates: What proportion of my commodity exposure should I hedge next quarter?**

 - Typically, my finance team hedges a fixed 70% of my jet fuel exposure, while leaving 30% unhedged to benefit if oil price falls
-- I find OIPD shows a fatter upper tail–a higher probability of breaching the budget price.
+- I find OIPD shows a fatter upper tail–a higher probability of breaching my budget.
 This points to lifting hedging coverage to 80% to manage price risk

 # License